SpectralWaveData/spectral_wave_data/docs/source/tools.rst

 .. figure:: figures/Wamod.png
    :align: left

-DNVGL is
+DNVGL has
-`releasing the program WAMOD <https://projects.dnvgl.com/sesam/status/Wamod/Wamod.html?id=WAMOD_12-DEC-2019_2&typ=new%20feature&showVersion=yes>`_ for simulation of irregular seas based on HOS(M), the Higher-Order-Spectral-Method.
+`released the program WAMOD <https://projects.dnvgl.com/sesam/status/Wamod/Wamod.html?id=WAMOD_12-DEC-2019_2&typ=new%20feature&showVersion=yes>`_ for simulation of irregular seas based on HOS(M), the Higher-Order-Spectral-Method.
 The typical input is a wave spectrum and the output is a SWD file providing linear or nonlinear wave fields.
 Long and short crested seas can be simulated in finite or infinite water depth.

-The new release of WASIM can apply the SWD API for incident wave kinematics and Froude-Krylov forces.
+Recent releases of WASIM can apply the SWD API for incident wave kinematics and Froude-Krylov forces.
 There are no restrictions regarding which wave generator produced the SWD file.
 WASIM is a Rankine panel program for simulating wave induced responses of marine structures.